Nebelmischling/LumiaExpansionPacks/OtherChanges/LandoFeedback3.0.md

 This is a sheet of my harebrained edits and mitigations to Lucid Loom and such.
 All NEW features that aren't dedicated to improvement are on my Features sheet instead: [Lando Features](LandoFeatures.md)

+3.1 Is out!
+[Lando Feedback 3.1](LandoFeedback3.1.md) I'm gonna ~~strikethrough~~ Everything that was implemented!

-## New Emergency break for 3.0
+## ~~New Emergency break for 3.0~~

-## ALL HEADERS IN 3.0 ARE BROKEN
+## ~~ALL HEADERS IN 3.0 ARE BROKEN~~

-NONE OF THEM SEND TO THE RAW PROMPT, THIS MEANS THE ```<LOOM_CATEGORY>``` TAGS DON'T WORK AND ALL MARKDOWN HEIRARCHY IS BROKEN.
+~~NONE OF THEM SEND TO THE RAW PROMPT, THIS MEANS THE ```<LOOM_CATEGORY>``` TAGS DON'T WORK AND ALL MARKDOWN HEIRARCHY IS BROKEN.
 THIS IS BECAUSE THE HEADERS ARE SYSTEM/GLOBAL PROMPTS, INSTEAD OF PRESET/USER PROMPTS.
-THIS IS WHY THEY DON'T HAVE TOKEN COUNTS, THEY DON'T SEND TO THE LLM.
+THIS IS WHY THEY DON'T HAVE TOKEN COUNTS, THEY DON'T SEND TO THE LLM.~~

-THIS IS FIXABLE BY EDITING 'system_prompt': false, to true for each of those categories.
+~~THIS IS FIXABLE BY EDITING 'system_prompt': false, to true for each of those categories.
 It looks like loombuilder already does this so it's fixed in 3.1 alpha by default.
 It was also working in 2.9.6, this is a distinctly 3.0 problem.
-This might be a major cause of lack of CoT adherence in 3.0.
+This might be a major cause of lack of CoT adherence in 3.0.~~

 ## Emergency Fix Recommendations for Prolix

 If I had to personally recommend priorities based on recent feedback from users in the channel, they would be:

-1. Move the chat history to above zipbomb
+~~1.
+Move the chat history to above zipbomb~~
-2. Lumia is impersonating user too much, look at my alternate non-sov hand step 7 below for a brute force fix and also use global positioning tracker instead of auto loom tracking or hidden ledger (it moves the story forward too much)
+~~2.
+Lumia is impersonating user too much, look at my alternate non-sov hand step 7 below for a brute force fix and also use global positioning tracker instead of auto loom tracking or hidden ledger (it moves the story forward too much)~~
-3. Change {{user}} in sov hand toggle to be ```<user>``` (Nested handlebar fix for those who don't use extension sovhand)
-4. NEW ONE, NEW ONE.
-ALL HEADERS IN 3.0 ARE BROKEN.
+~~3.
+Change {{user}} in sov hand toggle to be ```<user>``` (Nested handlebar fix for those who don't use extension sovhand)~~ ~~4.
+NEW ONE, NEW ONE.
+ALL HEADERS IN 3.0 ARE BROKEN.~~

 ---

-## Chat History movement
+~~## Chat History movement~~

-- **Moving Chat History from Story Primers at the very top to the Assistant section at the bottom where Zipbomb is can help with a LOT of stuff.
+- ~~**Moving Chat History from Story Primers at the very top to the Assistant section at the bottom where Zipbomb is can help with a LOT of stuff.
 Everyone agrees on this.
-Move it to just ABOVE Zipbomb**
+Move it to just ABOVE Zipbomb**~~

-- Prolix recommends it be JUST above Zipbomb for better CoT adherence.
+- ~~Prolix recommends it be JUST above Zipbomb for better CoT adherence.~~

-- If you get bad OOC, you can try putting it after zipbomb, but I don't recommend it anymore.
+- ~~If you get bad OOC, you can try putting it after zipbomb, but I don't recommend it anymore.~~

 ## Issues with tags not closing in OOC and Loom Ledgers

-- Ensure that trim incomplete sentences is off in Advanced Formatting (A tab at top of sillytavern)
+- Ensure that trim incomplete sentences is off in Advanced Formatting (A tab at top of sillytavern)~~

 ---